-The evaluation system shall ensure that if the School Leader (employed by the Board) or academy administrator is rated as minimally effective or ineffective, the person(s) conducting the evaluation shall develop and require the School Leader (employed by the Board) or academy administrator to implement an improvement plan to correct the deficiencies.
-The improvement plan shall recommend professional development opportunities and other measures designed to improve the rating of the School Leader (employed by the Board) or academy administrator on his/her next annual year-end evaluation.
-A School Leader (employed by the Board) or academy administrator rated as "ineffective" on three (3) consecutive year-end evaluations must be dismissed from employment with the academy.
+The evaluation system shall ensure that if the School Leader or academy administrator is rated as minimally effective or ineffective, the person(s) conducting the evaluation shall develop and require the School Leader or academy administrator to implement an improvement plan to correct the deficiencies.
+The improvement plan shall recommend professional development opportunities and other measures designed to improve the rating of the School Leader or academy administrator on his/her next annual year-end evaluation.
+A School Leader or academy administrator rated as "ineffective" on three (3) consecutive year-end evaluations must be dismissed from employment with the academy.

 The evaluation program shall aim at the early identification of specific areas in which the individual administrator needs help so that appropriate assistance may be provided or arranged for.
 A supervisor offering suggestions for improvement to an administrator shall not release that professional staff member from the responsibility to improve.
-If a School Leader (employed by the Board) or academy administrator, after receiving a reasonable degree of assistance, fails to perform his/her assigned responsibilities in a satisfactory manner, dismissal procedures may be invoked.
+If a School Leader or academy administrator, after receiving a reasonable degree of assistance, fails to perform his/her assigned responsibilities in a satisfactory manner, dismissal procedures may be invoked.
 In such an instance, all relevant evaluation documents may be used in the proceedings.